pdqcom/set-code-challenge-applicant/README.md

 1. Visit:
   `https://codesandbox.io/s/applicant-version-set-algo-challenge-qzpgs`
 2. Fork the sandbox
+3. run `npx ts-jest config:init` to configure your environment for TypeScript tests
+4. run your tests with `npx jest`
-3. Follow the directions to complete the task.
+5. Follow the directions to complete the task.
-4. Submit your version by emailing Jenna a link to your fork
+6. Submit your version by emailing Jenna a link to your fork

 ## Installation